mroughan/Roulette/README.md

    - `roulette2_test.m`: tests a selection of standard roulettes formed from two curves

+The two directories:
+   - Plots/
+   - Animations/

+contain output from examples.

 ### Examples

 For examples of how to use the code see
    - `roulette1_test.m`
    - `roulette2_test.m`
+   - `roulette_animate.m`

+The test code does a few plots, which go in the Plots/ directory.

+There is also an script that will create some animations in the Animations/ directory.

 Matt Roughan, 2013